IT WAS ALWAYS LATE WHEN

 -Mommy, are we lost now?

-It was always late when we left for our home
+It was always late when we left for the

-A treaure we'd lost and would never recover
+home we had lost and would never find

 * *